Military & Veteran Affairs

 The funded course(s) meets a requirement listed in your personalized degree plan provided by the school (this can include prerequisite courses).

 As a last-dollar reimbursement, the amount of state tuition reimbursement is offset by any other funds received.
-This includes any other state and federal aid including Pell Grant, TSAA award, HOPE scholarship, and any other tuition-specific scholarship; institutional or otherwise.
-The tuition reimbursement will be made to the educational institution on behalf of an eligible member for no more than 120 credit hours toward a first time bachelor’s degree or 40 graduate credit hours toward a master's degree.
+This includes any other state and federal aid including Federal Tuition Assistance, Pell Grant, TSAA award, HOPE scholarship, and any other tuition-specific scholarship; institutional or otherwise.
+The tuition reimbursement will be made to the educational institution on behalf of an eligible member for no more than 120 credit hours toward a first time bachelor’s degree or 40 graduate credit hours toward a master's degree (inclusive of any previously earned or awarded hours).

 How to Apply for the TN STRONG Act